Tshegofatso85/git-basic-exercises/README.md

 This is a readme file.
-I have decide to make ramdom changes.
+I have decided to make random changes.

 booya